SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/WSCNNLSTM/README.md

 ## Introduction
 Modeling *in-vivo* protein-DNA binding by combining multiple-instance learning with a hybrid deep neural netwok.

-The architecture of the model and the calibration phase steps are explained in this **Figure 1** from the paper:
+The architecture of the model and the calibration phase steps are explained in this **Figure** from the paper:

 <p align="center">
 <img src="WSCNNLSTM.jpg">